Hello! Here's a guide for how my online lessons work, what you need, what I can offer, and how to sign up.

 Large tablets can sometime work.
 It needs to be big enough so you can see anything I'm showing you on a large scale.
 Phone screens are too small in my opinion but some of my students have been able to make that work successfully.
 I'm more than happy to help guide you towards the right computer/device for your needs and budget.

 This isn't a requirement, but it is extremely helpful for me.
-If the microphone on your device isn't adequate, I might not to be able to hear you clearly so we can have an effective learning experience.
-I personally use the Blue Snowball USB Mic.
+If the microphone on your device isn't adequate, I might not to be able to hear you clearly enough for you to have an effective learning experience.
+I personally use the Blue Snowball USB Mic for lessons.
 For the audio quality it gives at about $40-50, it's unbeatable.
 We can definitely test your microphone before we set up any lessons to see whether or not you need to upgrade.

 A lot of computers come with built-in webcams and they are usually quite sufficient.
 But if you are interested in upgrading, I've used the Logitech HD Pro Webcam C920 quite a bit in the past and I highly recommend it.
 And yes, it does have a built-in microphone but it's terrible.